 To unmold the cake, place the bottom of the pan into a large pan of hot water for 30 seconds.
 Loosen the edges of the cake with a butter knife or an offset spatula, and invert it onto a chilled serving platter.
 Cut the cake into crosswise slices and serve it cold.

-For a really grown up treat (this is not suitable for the children) add a few drops of your favourite liqueur to the chocolate mixture and stir in.
+For a really grown up treat (this is not suitable for the children) add a few drops of your favorite liqueur to the chocolate mixture and stir in. .